JJiangUvic/CSC561/README.md

 While various studies have explored aspects of video streaming performance, there is limited research that combines GPU decoding, network parameters, video quality, and codec analysis within a controlled virtual environment.
 Previous efforts have often focused on isolated factors or lacked comprehensive assessments.

-The approach will involve setting up a simplified hardware environment to manipulate and monitor the selected variables , including GPU decoding performance: Assembly the environment to with different GPU models.
+The approach will involve setting up a simplified hardware environment to manipulate and monitor the selected variables, including GPU decoding performance: Assembly of the environment to with different GPU models.
 A set of standardized video streams will be utilized to assess GPU decoding efficiency.
 Monitoring tools will be employed to measure GPU utilization, decoding speed, and any potential bottlenecks.
-On the other hand, the evaluation also utilize tools similar to the tc (Traffic Control) tools for network parameter control and configure YouTube settings to use AV1 and VP9 codecs.
-The project focuses will be on a rapid but rigorous analysis of these factors.
+On the other hand, the evaluation also utilizes tools similar to the tc (Traffic Control) tools for network parameter control and configure YouTube settings to use AV1 and VP9 codecs.
+The project focuses on a rapid but rigorous analysis of these factors.

 Expected Deliverables and Timeline